logiqai/logiq-installation/fluent-bit/linux/amazon-linux/readme.md

 # Forwarding Amazon-Linux logs to LOGIQ using Fluent Bit

-The script `install.sh` included in this folder carries out the following functions:
+The script `isntall.sh` included in this folder carries out the following functions:
 - Installs Node Exporter, which exposes various metrices from your Linux machine(CPU, RAM usage)
 - Installs Fluent Bit on your Amazon-linux systems which is used for forwarding logs to LOGIQ.

+The script `td-agent-bit.sh` included in this folder carries out the following functions:
+- Installs Fluent Bit on your Amazon-linux systems which is used for forwarding logs to LOGIQ.

-In order to install Node Exporter and Fluent Bit to forward Linux logs, do the following.
+In order to install Fluent Bit to forward Linux logs, do the following (Follow the same instructions for installating Node-exporter and run install.sh).

-1. Download the `install.sh` script from this folder.
+1. Download the `td-agent-bit.sh` script from this folder.
 2. Make the script executable by running the following command.
   ```
-  chmod +x install.sh
+  chmod +x td-agent-bit.sh
   ```
-3. Execute the script by running either of the following commands.
+3. Set the cluster details
   ```
-  sudo ./install.sh
+  export LOGIQ="example.logiq.ai"
+  export MY_TOKEN=<Your Token>
   ```
-  Or,
+4. Execute the script by running either of the following commands.
   ```
+  HTTP endpoint:
+  sudo -E ./td-agent-bit.sh "http"

+  HTTPS endpoint:
+  sudo -E ./td-agent-bit.sh "https"

+  or
+  HTTP endpoint:
+  sudo bash td-agent-bit.sh "http"

+  HTTPS endpoint:
-  sudo bash install.sh
+  sudo bash td-agent-bit.sh "https"
   ```

 The script executes and carries out the following: